Cat

 Cat laying on a tiled floor in a room with a window and a table in the background with a light on

-Here are some ways to support cat welfare and conservation, if you dare
+There are many ways to support cat welfare and conservation efforts locally and globally.

 Example of the color palette for the image of Cat